Super Moir\'e Domain Tessellations, Sliding Ferroelectricity, and Reconfigurable Quantum Dot Arrays in Twisted Trilayer Hexagonal Boron Nitride: Results

 Unlike the twisted bilayer cases discussed so far, the trilayer systems show markedly different behaviors under external electric fields.
 In TTBN under a homogeneous perpendicular electric field, the local domain walls distort to increase the domain area where its polarization is parallel to the field, as was demonstrated in TBBN under the field.
 In contrast to TBBNs, all the other domains surrounding the expanded domains start to contract with the field and all the other boundaries become shortened as shown in Fig.~\ref{fig_domain_efield}.
-In the case of alternate stacking displayed in Fig.~\ref{fig_domain} (b), the area of equilateral triangular domains corresponding to ACB stackings decreases significantly with increasing field and eventually saturates at a side length of approximately 10 nm when the field reaches 0.3 V/\AA, as depicted in Figs.~\ref{fig_domain_efield} (a) and (c).
-This saturation in domain size arises from interactions between domain boundaries, which limit further shrinkage.
-We note that the critical field required to reach this saturation remains well below the dielectric breakdown threshold of trilayer h-BN, larger than 0.8 V/\AA~\cite{Okada2011PRB}.
+In the case of alternate stacking displayed in Fig.~\ref{fig_domain} (b), the area of equilateral triangular domains corresponding to ACB stackings decreases significantly with increasing field and eventually enters a saturation regime at 0.22 V/\AA, as depicted in Figs.~\ref{fig_domain_efield} (a) and (c).
+Its fully saturated side length is approximately 10 nm at $E>0.3$\ V/\AA.
+This saturation in domain size arises from interactions between domain boundaries and vertices, which limit further shrinkage.
+We note that this highly nonlinear variation of domain area with electric field follows a single, well-defined scaling rule, unifying all calculated results across varying twist angles, as discussed in Appendix~\ref{sec:appendix_QD_scale}.
+We also find that the critical field required to reach this saturation remains well below the dielectric breakdown threshold of trilayer h-BN, larger than 0.8 V/\AA~\cite{Okada2011PRB}.

 In the case of helical stacking, illustrated in Fig.~\ref{fig_domain} (d), a similar trend is observed: The isosceles triangular ACB stacking domains contract rapidly with increasing field and eventually saturate at a shortest side length of approximately 5 nm, as shown in Figs.~\ref{fig_domain_efield} (b) and (d).
 The polarization distributions shown in Fig.~\ref{efig_Pol_Efield} in Appendix~\ref{appendix:slideFE} confirm this trend, demonstrating that the regions with polarization aligned in the direction of the applied field grow in area, consistent with energetic favorability under the external field.